dglassbrenner1/my-posts-on-fraud-detection/1-commonly-used-models.md

 ### Logistic Regression

-- A 2023 post by Capital One mentions logistic & other forms of regression, suggesting Capital One has used them in some fashion.[^1]
+- A 2023 post by Capital One mentions logistic and other forms of regression, suggesting Capital One has used them in some fashion.[^1]

 - A 2021 post by Capital One mentions logistic regression among models